LICENSURE

 Click here to access our Licensing Portal to begin your reinstatement application.

-An architect whose license has lapsed more than 91 days will be considered “expired” and must complete the Reinstatement Application.
+An architect whose license has lapsed more than 91 days will be considered expired and must complete the Reinstatement Application.
 You will be asked to certify that you have earned all required HSW continuing education hours as outlined below (Rule §1315.J) and submit documentation showing completion of such hours.
-Applicants will receive e-mail instructions on how to submit such documentation upon submission of the application.

 Applications will not be considered complete until all supporting documentation is received.
 Applications that are not completed within 90 days of submittal will become invalid.